by Calculated Risk on 3/25/2013 08:43:00 AM

-The Chicago Fed released the national activity index (a composite index of other indicators): Economic Activity improved in September
+The Chicago Fed released the national activity index (a composite index of other indicators): Economic Activity Improved in February

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) increased to 0.00 in September from –1.17 in August.
-All four broad categories of indicators that make up the index increased from August, and each one except the consumption and housing category made a positive contribution to the index in September.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by gains in production-related indicators, the Chicago Fed National Activity Index (CFNAI) increased to +0.44 in February from –0.49 in January.
+All four broad categories of indicators that make up the index increased from January, and three of the four categories made positive contributions to the index in February.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

-The index’s three-month moving average, CFNAI-MA3, increased from –0.53 in August to –0.37 in September—its seventh consecutive reading below zero.
-September’s CFNAI-MA3 suggests that growth in national economic activity was below its historical trend.
-The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.
+The index’s three-month moving average, CFNAI-MA3, decreased to +0.09 in February from +0.28 in January, marking its fourth consecutive reading above zero.
+February’s CFNAI-MA3 suggests that growth in national economic activity was somewhat above its historical trend.
+The economic growth reflected in this level of the CFNAI-MA3 suggests limited inflationary pressure from economic activity over the coming year.